knowledge-summary/programming-book-summary/designing-machine-learning-systems.md

 Versioning Tools: DVC

 ### Experiment Tracking
-It is important to track what's going on during training, not only to detect and address these issues, but also to evaluate whether the model is learning anything useful (eg: loss not decreasing, overfitting, underfitting).
+It is important to track what's going on during training, not only to detect and address these issues, but also to evaluate whether the model is learning anything useful (e.g. loss not decreasing, overfitting, underfitting, dead neuron, fluctuating weight values, running out of memory).

 Things to track:
 - Loss curve corresponding to train and eval splits